boise-angularjs/auth-example/README.md

 This allows me to perform some really neat, really powerful method chaining.
 I'm able to only save user-related data to localstore once authentication is successful and then only redirect the user once all the data is saved locally.

 ##### Route Control
 Sometimes we want to restrict routes to users.
-For instance, we don't want un-authenticated users accessing any routes within the app until the authenticate themselves.
+For instance, we don't want un-authenticated users accessing any routes within the app until they authenticate themselves.
 We could check our `userService` or `localStorage` to see if that user in authenticated in the controller, but that would be redundant.
 Plus, we would allow that controller code to run–albeit brief.
-This is where Angular `$routeProvider` comes into play. `$routeProvider` takes a config key called "resolve" which is built to interface with promises.
+This is where Angular `$routeProvider` comes into play. `$routeProvider` takes a config key called "resolve" which is built to interact with promises.

 ###### *Intercepting*
 This is where we get some really slick functionality out of the box with Angular.
 In `app.js` you can see the `auth` object which returns a method on my `authService`.
 This approach allows me to tap into a service from within my config block.
 This particular method performs a promise to ensure that the user is authenticated before allowing access to the template and controller.
 If the user isn't authenticated then that user is bounced to the login view.